 - 3 Predator Spotting

-handheld light?
-Get the Streamlight Vulcan (Read 40+ Amazon customer reviews)
+- Best handheld light: Get the Streamlight Vulcan (Read 40+ Amazon customer reviews)

 - Best weapon mounted light: Get the Streamlight TLR-1 HPL (Read 135+ Amazon customer reviews)

 - Best overall coyote hunting light: Get the Predator Tactics Coyote Reaper